jesusvilla/natural/README.md

   - Pure native HTTP Server.
   - Based on Polka, Restana, Fastify, Express (for the creation of the Router).
   - Based on NestJS (framework concepts and abstraction).
-  - Support Serverless: Workers Cloudflare, Coming Soon: AWS Lambda, Google Cloud Functions
+  - Support Serverless: Workers Cloudflare, AWS Lambda, Google Cloud Functions

 ## Requirements
 Node.js v14+ (v16+ for Workers)